sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/vcd2wavedrom2.md

 ### `samplenow(self, tick)`

-Checks if a sample should be taken at the given tick based on configuration settings.
+Based on configuration settings, check when to take a sample.q

 ### `appendconfig(self, wave)`

-Appends additional configuration settings to a waveform.
+Appends configuration settings to a waveform.

 ### `find_max_time_in_vcd(vcd)`